© Dominik Ketz, RPT

 Tip

-The "Prinzenkopf" observation tower (approx. 10 minutes' walk from the Marienburg) is considered one of the most beautiful vantage points on the Mosel.
+The lookout tower "Prinzenkopf" (about 10 minutes on foot from Marienburg) is considered one of the most beautiful viewpoints on the Mosel.

 Getting there